Yephess Charitable Trust

 How to Apply

 This trust does not have a public application process.
-Grants are made at the trustees' discretion based on their knowledge of community needs and charitable organizations.
+Grants are made at the trustees' discretion based on their knowledge of community needs and charitable organisations.
 The trust operates as a private family foundation and does not accept unsolicited applications through any formal portal or application system.

 Decision Timeline